By Sean Hanley and Jerrad Hall

 Fast-forward to today, and the picture looks much different (or at least it should).
 The CFO role—and by extension, the entire finance function—has undergone tremendous transformation.

 No longer are finance leaders focused primarily on what has already happened: keeping the books, managing financial reports, and handling statutory compliance.
-As technology and consumer behavior have evolved and the economy has become increasingly global, the expectations placed on CFOs have shifted and expanded to include driving insight to inform what should happen next.
+As technology and consumer behavior have evolved and the economy has become increasingly global, the expectations placed on CFOs have shifted and expanded; CFOs are now expected to provide business insight that drives what happens in the future.

 The unique business challenges created by a years-long global health crisis have only accelerated the importance of the role that finance leaders play within their organizations.